isra-st/Push_Notifications_Advertisements/README.md

 *‘Click Through Rate’ = Number of clicks on Ads / Number of impressions of the Ads

 # 3. Insights and recomendations

-* Boost the notification push during the time periods with higher subscribers activity:\n Wednesdays the higher 'Click Through Rate' of the week\n Saturdays the lower 'Click Through Rate' of the week\n Between 09:00 AM and 11:00 AM the higher 'Click Through Rate' of the day\n
+* Boost the notification push during the time periods with higher subscribers activity:

+   Wednesdays the higher 'Click Through Rate' of the week

+   Saturdays the lower 'Click Through Rate' of the week

+   Between 09:00 AM and 11:00 AM the higher 'Click Through Rate' of the day

 * Subscribers “Interest retention” plan: